tamaskis/bisection_method-MATLAB/README.md

 `root = bisection_method(f,a,b)` returns the root of a function <img src="https://latex.codecogs.com/svg.latex?\inline&space;f(x)" title="f(x)" /> specified by the function handle `f`, where `a` and `b` define the initial guess for the interval <img src="https://latex.codecogs.com/svg.latex?\inline&space;[a,b]" title="[a,b]" /> containing the root.
 The default tolerance and maximum number of iterations are `TOL = 1e-12` and `imax = 1e6`, respectively.

-`root = bisection_method(f,a,b,opts)` does the same as the syntax above, but allows for the specification of optional solver parameters. `opts` is a struct that has the following fields:
+`root = bisection_method(f,a,b,opts)` does the same as the syntax above, but allows for the specification of optional solver parameters. `opts` is a structure that has the following fields:
    - `imax` &rightarrow; maximum number of iterations
    - `return_all` &rightarrow; all intermediate root estimates are returned if set to `true`; otherwise, only the converged root is returned
    - `TOL` &rightarrow; tolerance